racinmat/PHPOgameBot/readme.md

 TODO
 -----
+- fleetsave on main planet.
+Fleetsave only in pauses between two enhancements
 - consider using only FacebookWebDriver and use modified CodeceptionWebDriver for syntax sugar.
 No asserts, only returing values and elements
 - refactor repetitive resources sending and make web GUI for it
 - fix creating new profiles in selenium webdriver (it takes too much space in disc)